EnergoStalin/cotrans/README.md

-# Dont try to run with bun 1.0.3 it's NOT WORKING
+# Dont try to run it with bun 1.0.3 it's NOT WORKING
 You still can use it as package manager tho